sebhildebrandt/systeminformation/README.md

 | | manufacturer | X |  | X |  |  | manufacturer |
 | | serial | X |  | X |  |  | battery serial |

-* See known issues if you have problem with macOS temperature or windows temperature
+* See known issues if you have a problem with macOS temperature or windows temperature

 #### 6. Graphics